 How can I view the records covered in this guide?

 1. Why use this guide?

-Use this guide if you are looking for records of a criminal case heard in the Court of King’s Bench from 1675 until 1875 and from 1876 to 1988, when the court became part of the High Court and sat as a Divisional court of appeal.
+Use this guide if you are looking for records of a criminal case heard in the Court of King’s Bench from 1675 until 1875 and from 1876 to 1988, when the court became the King’s Bench Division of the High Court and sat as a Divisional court of appeal.

 Examples of the sort of criminal cases heard at the Court of King’s Bench, Crown Side, include:

 - criminal libel